ansible-collections/dellemc.os6/roles/os6_bgp/README.md

 - Setting an empty value for any variable negates the corresponding configuration
 - Variables and values are case-sensitive

+> **NOTE**: "ip routing" needs to be enabled on the switch prior to configuring bgp via os6_bgp role.

 **os6_bgp keys**

 | Key        | Type                      | Description                                             | Support               |